firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 ### Import a single (CSV or camt.053) file

-Use the following command to import a single file:
+Use the following command to import a single file.

+Remember that the JSON file is a reference to the data importer configuration file.

 ```bash
 # self hosted (file)